 I know that this article is long and you may not feel like reading it.
 But you do really need to, and potentially you and your family have a lot to gain by thinking about these issues.
 I have made the headings easy to skim to help.
 If you leave it now, it may be another 10-20 years before you realize that there were issues that you should have addressed now.
 That may be too late as these health changes are not reversible.
 You may wish to share the URL link with family who you think should know.
 You may completely disagree with the accumulated evidence, and that is fine, but at least you will have had a chance to think about it and make your own decision.

-The Health Effects Are Seen at Very Low Pollution Levels and So May Affect You Now
+The Health Effects Are Seen at Very Low Airborne Particle Levels and So May Affect You Now

-So if we choose to use air purifiers to alter our particle count, we should see a proportionately greater health benefit per unit decrease in particle count in the range of lower particle counts.
+So if we choose to use air purifiers to alter our airborne particle count, we should see a proportionately greater health benefit per unit decrease in particle count in the lower range of airborne particle counts.

 There are several types of air pollution-Particulate Pollution is the Most Important